serverless/dashboard/docs/product/metrics.md

 functions holistically across your organization.

 Fore more details about how we recognize these Traces see our [Scopes concept.](../concepts/scopes.md)

+## Collected Metrics
+Currently the following metrics are supported for ingestion.

+**FAAS Compute Duration** - This metric is used for collecting details about the total time it took for a given Trace which is used for calculating costs.

+**FAAS Memory Percent**  - This is the memory percentage used for a function invocation.

 ## Filters